Mesothelioma Treatment

 Some of the best treatments for mesothelioma are surgeries and chemotherapy.

-While there is not a cure for mesothelioma yet, mesothelioma treatments may be able to help you live for many years after a diagnosis.
+While there is not yet a cure, mesothelioma treatments may be able to help you live for many years after a diagnosis.
+Some mesothelioma patients have survived for 20 years or more with cancer treatments.

 Get a Free Veterans Packet to find mesothelioma treatments that could help you live longer.